kolyasapphire/abox/README.md

 If your OS doesn't want to execute the binary, allow it in settings.

-If you have any doubts, check the [GitHub Workflow](https://github.com/kolyasapphire/abox/blob/main/.github/workflows/publish.yml).
+If you have any doubts, check the [GitHub Workflow](https://github.com/kolyasapphire/abox/blob/main/.github/workflows/publish.yml) for building the binaries.

 ### From Source